NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 slug: marking-mode-none
 ---

-> **WARNING**:  Use caution when enabling this option and make sure to thoroughly test your apps with different memory constrains and devices!
-In this mode NativeScript does not take care of the lifetime of Java instances and unexpected and unpredictable crashes can occur due to Java instances being prematurely collected.
-The errors generated in such cases look like this:
-`Error: com.tns.NativeScriptException: Attempt to use cleared object reference id=<some-object-id-number>` ... or like:
-`The JavaScript instance no longer has available Java instance counterpart`

 # Optimizing Performance Using markingMode: none

 Starting with NativeScript 3.2, a new (experimental at the time) feature was added to the Android runtime called `markingMode`.
 Its purpose is to speed up garbage collection in the V8 engine.
 In some cases, a GC pass could take from 0.5 to 1 second and since it runs on the main UI thread, the user would experience a frozen app until GC is done.
 Setting “markingMode” to “none” will speed up the garbage collection greatly, so it would be less noticeable (if at all) to the app user.
 The downside of this approach is that some objects could be collected while their counterparts (in V8 or Android) are still in use.
 Such case is when JavaScript objects are referenced only from native code and in the eyes of the V8 GC no JS object holds reference to them.
 In other words – the objects are no longer “marked” as used and the V8 GC might collect them too early.